BigOokie/SkiPi/README.md

 ## Overview
 This howto is intended to provide guidance in setting up `Skywire` from the `SkyCoin` project on a `Raspberry Pi`.

-This howto is based on my own research and experience setting up `Skywire` on a `Raspberry Pi 2 B+` and more recently the new `Raspberry Pi 3 B+` using standard `Raspbian OS` running `GoLang 1.9` and building `Skywire` directly from `GitHub` source.
+This HOWTO is based on my own research and experience setting up `Skywire` on a `Raspberry Pi 2 B+` and more recently the new `Raspberry Pi 3 B+` using standard `Raspbian OS` running `GoLang 1.9` and building `Skywire` directly from `GitHub` source.
 This has continued to worked for me (and others) as of `28-Mar-2018`.

 I now have a mini cluster of 3 Raspberry Pis running `Skywire Nodes` (and slowly adding to this over time).

 Some of my motivations for writing this howto are:
 * Learn more about the [SkyCoin project](https://github.com/skycoin).
 * Setup a `Skywire` node using a `Rasberry Pi`.
-* Help others who are also following the project.
+* Share and help others in the community.
 * Help to dispell misinformation that this cannot be done - there was a lot out there!
-Mainly that the Raspberry Pi is 32bit and cant run Golang 1.9, and therefore Skywire.
+Mainly that the Raspberry Pi is 32bit and can’t run Golang 1.9, and therefore Skywire.

+**Basically: Learn, Share, Repeat**

 ## Instructions
 ### Setup your Raspberry Pi
 * Download the latest version of [NOOBS](https://www.raspberrypi.org/downloads/noobs/) from the official `Raspberry Pi` web site.
-* Setup an SD Card with NOOBs
+* Setup an SD Card with NOOBs.
+Follow the official instructions on the `Raspberry Pi` site.
 * Add a file named `ssh` to the root folder of your NOOBs SD card.
-This will enable SSH by default from the first boot.
+This will enable SSH by default from the first boot and will allow you to complete a headless setup (no directly connected keyboard and monitor).
 * Boot your `Raspberry Pi` following the [NOOBS Setup Guide](https://www.raspberrypi.org/learning/software-guide/).

 During the initial (first) boot, you will be asked which type of OS you want to install onto your `Raspberry Pi`.
 For my experiment I selected `Raspbian Lite` as I didnt want the bloat associated with the full desktop version, and also wanted to access my Pi remotely via SSH (headless).